-Other potential ways of increasing the degree of discretionary local development funds is by both increasing the amounts of local revenue collected and enhancing the administration of local revenue generation.
+- 47. The MTET found very little evidence that neither the Government nor donors at this point in time are ready to put considerable funds into replicating the DIF on a large scale.
+The World Bank is preparing a programme for local investment grants but the details are not yet clear. - 48.
 The table below gives an overview of the revenue collected at woreda level in all three pilot woredas.
-Only Metema can collect about half its own revenue compared to its overall budget while the other woredas raise only a maximum of between 12-20 per cent of their own revenue.
-These variations illustrate very well the difficulty faced by woredas in ANRS in terms of generating additional sources of income to supplement their regional budget subsidy.
+Only Metema can collect about half its own revenue compared to its overall budget.
+This illustrates very well the difficulty faced by woredas in ANRS in terms of generating additional sources of income to supplement their regional budget subsidy.

-Table 6: LDP Woreda Budget/Own Revenue Comparison (2004/05-2006/07) in Birr
+Table 3: LDP Woreda Budget/Own Revenue Comparison (2004/05-2006/07)